 We encourage you to share this post with your loved ones!

-If someone you care about is hoping to adopt, you become part of their adoption circle.
+If someone you care about is hoping to adopt, you become part of their adoption circle by supporting them.
 As such, you’ll need insights and information about adoption.
 Whether you’re experienced or unfamiliar with adoption, this blog post will be beneficial.
 We encourage you to as you participate in their lives as an adoptive family.

 Here are 7 ideas on how you can support your loved one during their adoption journey: